Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Introduction

-Since both mocap-based and CG-rendered datasets fail to provide diverse, complex in-the-wild images, some researchers have considered capturing pseudo 3D ground truth by estimating from 2D clues or using additional sensors.
+Contemporary methodologies for acquiring precise 3D human body data predominantly employ two primary pipelines.
+The first pipeline involves indoor motion capture (mocap) systems, including both marker-based and vision-based approaches, which are employed by many existing datasets~\cite{h36m, moyo, humman, mpi-inf3dhp} to capture human body attributes.
+However, this mocap pipeline faces two primary limitations.
+First, mocap systems are intricate and costly, and their complex operation demands specialized expertise.
+Second, the data captured is not very diverse.
+Datasets usually feature a limited number of actors in a lab or studio, which restricts the collection of large-scale human data in more varied environments.
+To diversify the data sources, some researchers also capture 3D pseudo ground truth by estimating from 2D clues or using additional sensors.
 SMPLify~\cite{smplify} proposed to fit the parameters of a 3D human model to the location of 2D keypoints.
 EFT~\cite{eft} introduced the Exemplar Fine-Tuning strategy by overfitting a pre-trained 3D pose regressor with 2D keypoint reprojection loss, taking the final output of the regressor as pseudo labels.
-Nevertheless, these methodologies encounter challenges in accurately generating camera parameters and body parameters, resulting in suboptimal performance on 3D human pose estimation benchmarks.
+However, these methodologies face challenges in accurately generating camera parameters and body parameters, leading to sub-optimal performance on in-the-wild 3D human pose and shape estimation.